-Time required: 45 minutes in one sitting or spread throughout week

-Class warm-up: Set up a series of hardware problems around the classroom.
-As students enter, they must solve the one related to their station before starting class.
+Time required: 45 minutes in one sitting or spread throughout week Class warm-up: Set up hardware problems around the room.
+As students enter, they solve the one related to their station before starting class.

-\Start Hardware Quiz (using Assessment 1, 2 or 3).
+Start Hardware Quiz (Assessment 1, 2 or 3).
 Give students 5-10 minutes.
 Remind them spelling counts.
-Remind them if they are unhappy with result, they can retake for full credit.
-This is called the Mulligan Rule, taken from golf (poster in Appendix).
+They can retake for full credit.
+This is called the Mulligan Rule, taken from golf (Appendix).

-\When students finish, practice keyboarding using Popcorn Typer (http://bit.ly/1da4z5G) or Dance Mat Typing (http://www.bbc.co.uk/guides/z3c6tfr) or another tool that focuses on one row at a time while the rest of the class finishes.
-Students used these last year so they
+When students finish, practice keyboarding using Popcorn Typer or Dance Mat Typing or another tool that focuses on one row at a time while the rest of the class finishes.
+Students used these last year so they should begin independently.
+Observe posture and use proper hand position with no flying hands.